The Chunking Mismatch: Why Your HTML Tags Are Killing AI Retrieval

-Search engines don't read pages; they read "chunks."
+Search engines don't read pages.
+They read chunks.
 Your beautiful design might be severing the connection between your user's question and your answer.
+The fix is at the code level: replace div soup with <section> tags, keep headers and answers physically adjacent in the DOM, and use <aside> for self-contained takeaways.

 Most RAG (Retrieval-Augmented Generation) pipelines are surprisingly primitive.
-They don't read a whole article to understand the nuance.
-They use Fixed-Size Chunking.
+They don't read a whole article to understand nuance.
+They use fixed-size chunking.

-The pipeline sets a token limit (e.g., 500 tokens).
+The pipeline sets a token limit (e.g. 500 tokens).
 It counts 1, 2, 3...
 500. CUT.
 Then it starts the next chunk.
-It does not care that it just sliced through the middle of a sentence.
-It does not care that it separated an <h2> from its <p>.
+It doesn't care that it just sliced through the middle of a sentence.
+It doesn't care that it separated an <h2> from its <p>.

 <div>